‘Teen Mom 2’ Chelsea Houska Skips The After Show, Stays Home With Baby?

 A post shared by Cole DeBoer (@coledeboer) on

 In response to the backlash against her, Jenelle Evans shared a couple of tweets in an attempt to redeem herself.
-She also shared a number of re-tweets from people who had applauded her parenting.
+She also shared a number of retweets from people who had applauded her parenting.

 “I asked her doctor and her doctor said the air pressure was not good for her head.
 I tried to tell MTV I couldn’t go but still have to go,” she explained.